dalliencourt/dalliencourt/README.md

 - 👋 Hi, I’m Isaac
 - 👀 I’m currently 24 yo.
-- 🌱 This is a project for a uni
+- 🌱 This is an university project
 - 📫 How to reach me: isaaceshe@outlook.co.il

 <!---